Medical Assistant Skills: Clinical, Administrative, & Soft

 • Organizing the office.
 Keeping both the front office and the supplies organized is part of medical assistants’ responsibilities.
 Keeping the office or clinic clean and organized will make things easier for you and the doctors, and give you more time to care for patients.

-Here are some soft skills you need as a medical assistant:
+Here are some soft skills you need to be a successful medical assistant:

 • Good communication.
 When working in healthcare, you need to have great communication skills.
 This prevents errors from miscommunication and keeps patients safe.
 Medical assistants need to make sure that the physician understands patient concerns and that the patients understand the physician's instructions.